 Public institutions, acting as WSAC's agent, may enter into a contract with an eligible off-campus employer.
-The public institution should provide a copy of the approved contract to WSAC to add to the master contract list in the Portal.
+The employer should use the WSAC portal at https://portal.wsac.wa.gov/a/state-work-study/ to submit their contract.
 This allows the employer to renew their contract online in WSAC's annual renewal process.